Chronic stress: Are you paying too high a price for success?

 • quality of work (50 percent)

-• relationships with superiors (43 percent)
+• relationships with managers (43 percent)

 Do you want to continue living a high-stress lifestyle?

-3. Cultivate inner awareness through mindfulness and self-reflection: Become a keen observer of your thoughts.
+2. Cultivate inner awareness through mindfulness and self-reflection: Become a keen observer of your thoughts.
 Identify patterns that may be unknowingly holding you back.
 Clarify your core values and goals.
 Ensure your actions are aligned with what truly matters to you.
 Practice gratitude.
 Shift your focus to the abundance of opportunities and blessings in your life.

 4. Embrace idleness.
 It's not just okay to not be productive, it's vital for your overall health: Guilty of not working hard or busy enough?
 You're not alone.
 In a world that glorifies busyness, it's easy to feel like you're falling short if you're not constantly 'productive'.
 We've fallen into the 'Busy Trap,' where being busy equals being valuable.
 But is this truly the case?
 Tim Kreider, in his insightful article, argues that we've wrongly vilified idleness.
 He reminds us that 'idleness... is as indispensable to the brain as vitamin D is to the body, and deprived of it we suffer a mental affliction as disfiguring as rickets.'
 It's a compelling image, isn't it?
 Perhaps our relentless pursuit of busyness isn't a rational choice, but a moral imperative, driven by societal expectations rather than our own well-being.